-LONDON and NEW YORK, Sept.
-22, 2010 – Thomson Reuters today announced the creation of a new business dedicated to serving customers across the span of Governance, Risk and Compliance (GRC).
+LONDON & NEW YORK - Thomson Reuters today announced the creation of a new business dedicated to serving customers across the span of Governance, Risk and Compliance (GRC).
 The new business brings together Thomson Reuters GRC brands including Complinet, Paisley, Westlaw Business, West’s Capitol Watch, Oden and Westlaw Compliance Advisor.
 It will be led by Thomson Reuters former Chief Strategy Officer David Craig, who has been named president.

 The GRC unit delivers to financial institutions, insurance and other firms the most comprehensive suite of tools designed to connect business transactions, strategy and operations to the regulatory environment.
 It brings together Thomson Reuters market-leading global regulatory and securities intelligence; business law research; contract and deal-drafting tools; internal policy management; e-learning; anti-money laundering solutions; and audit, filing, board of director and disclosure services.

 “The regulatory world continues to become more complex, and market trends indicate that the need for comprehensive GRC solutions has never been greater,” said Craig, who will report to Peter Warwick, president and CEO, Thomson Reuters, Legal.
 “Bringing together our businesses across the GRC workflow under single management and coupling them with Thomson Reuters vast information assets, advanced technology, market presence and experience will allow us to serve clients in an unprecedented manner.”

 Product roadmap: a new vision